beaverbuilder/documentation/docs/beaver-builder/troubleshooting/common-issues/error-settings-not-saved.md

 * Use a WordPress plugin that gives you the ability to assign different capabilities to roles, such as the [User Role Editor](https://wordpress.org/plugins/user-role-editor/) plugin, and assign the `unfiltered_html` capability to the user role you want to have it.
 * Use the `fl_builder_ui_js_config` filter to give users the `unfiltered_html` capability in Beaver Builder layouts, see the [Filter Examples](/beaver-builder/troubleshooting/common-issues/error-settings-not-saved.md/#filter-examples) below.

+See [the last section](#wordpress-sensitive-code) for more information about what WordPress considers sensitive code.

 See [our blog post](https://www.wpbeaverbuilder.com/wordpress-user-roles/) for basics about WordPress user roles.

 ## The DISALLOW_UNFILTERED_HTML setting is in use